PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

  - Feelings can be recognised
  - Fulfillment of feelings

+#### Type of Feelings
+- Trust
+- Respect
+- Affection
+- Care
+- Glory
+- Gratitude
+- Respect

+### Day 7- 18-07-2024

+On the Day 7 of induction program the first class of UHF inwhich learn about the following things.
 ## Understanding the Human Being

 So what is Human being?
 The proposal of human being is the coexistence of the Self and the Body.
 Self is what we term as "I" and Body is what we see with our eyes.